fjourdren/CyberDoc/devops/README.md

 - jenkins_build
   - it is the script which will be playing in a build, you need to copy past this script with good credentials in the Jenkins build area

+**maintenance_website**
+- this folder is used to host the frontpage while you are making a maintenance

 **playbook**
 - deploy_docker
   - it is the first playbook you will have to play, he will install docker